zhulianjie/Machine-Learning/Readme.txt

-Code for machine learning by Lianjie Zhu
+Code for machine learning by Lianjie Zhu add Testing branch